Vedant5786/Group-1-Repository/ProjectPlan.md

 This project is a collaborative effort between **Vedant Patel** and **Alex Vasilevich**.
 Both members will contribute to code development, documentation, and version control through the shared GitHub repository.

-| **Vedant Patel**: *Data Acquisition & Integration Lead* - Responsible for identifying, retrieving, and integrating data from the Federal Reserve Economic Data (FRED) API and Kaggle datasets.
+| **Vedant Patel**: *Data Acquisition & Integration Lead* - Responsible for identifying, retrieving, and integrating data from the U.S. Unemployment Rate (UNRATE) and Personal Consumption Expenditures (PCE) datasets.
 Vedant will handle data collection scripts, schema alignment, merging, and initial quality checks.
 | **Alex Vasilevich**: *Analysis & Documentation Lead* - Responsible for exploratory data analysis, visualization, and results interpretation.
 Will prepare Markdown documentation, coordinate milestone deliverables, and ensure workflow reproducibility and proper citation of datasets.